philibertc/adalight_ws2812b/README.md

 Prebuilt binaries are in the releases page.

 Data pin of the LED strip goes on pin 6 (D6).
+You will need to edit the main.cpp file in platformio if you have more than 240 LEDs.

 ## What you need
 - An Arduino Nano (genuine or not).